Disclosure: Some of the links on this page are affiliate links, and I may earn a commission if you click through and make a purchase.

 A first flush diverter is crucial because it redirects the initial flow of rainwater, which often contains contaminants like dirt, leaves, and bird droppings from the roof.
 By diverting this dirty water, you ensure that cleaner water enters your storage tank.

-2. How do sand and gravel filters work in removing particles from rainwater?
+2. How do sand and gravel filters remove particles from rainwater?

-Sand and gravel filters work by creating layers of coarse gravel, fine gravel, and sand inside a container.
+Sand and gravel filters create layers of coarse gravel, fine gravel, and sand inside a container.
 As rainwater passes through these layers, larger particles and sediments are trapped, resulting in cleaner water.

 3. What are the benefits of using a charcoal filter in rainwater filtration?

-Charcoal filters are effective in adsorbing odors, chemicals, and various impurities from rainwater.
+Charcoal filters effectively absorb odors, chemicals, and various impurities from rainwater.
 This significantly improves the taste and quality of the water, making it more suitable for household use.

 4. How does a simple solar still purify rainwater?

 A simple solar still uses solar energy to distill water.
-By evaporating water and then condensing it, the solar still removes impurities and pathogens.
+The still removes impurities and pathogens by evaporating water and then condensing it.
 The process involves digging a pit, placing a container at the center, covering it with clear plastic, and allowing condensation to drip into the container.

 5. What are the key maintenance tips for a DIY rainwater filtration system?